iamsansk/Quiz-App/README.md

-# Create a README.md file with the following content

-cat <<EOF > README.md
 # Quiz App

 ## Overview

-This is a simple Quiz App built with React.
+This is a simple Quiz App built with React and Vite.
 The app presents the user with 5 multiple-choice questions.
 For each correct answer, the user earns a point.
 If the user selects the wrong answer, the correct answer will be shown.

 ## Features